rockkingjy/NotesOnMaths/TX12TensorRT.md

 or:

-If you want to flash with the image already exist, down load the OpenKAI image:  https://drive.google.com/open?id=1x3YBFgBJL2xZZQC_vzUzO8s-m05hZZFJ
+If you want to flash with the image already exist,

+first download the OpenKAI image:  https://drive.google.com/open?id=1x3YBFgBJL2xZZQC_vzUzO8s-m05hZZFJ

 And run the command:
 ```